jrrddev/jrrddev/README.md

 # 💫 About Me:
-I'm a Grade 12 TVL-ICT student from Iloilo, Philippines, on track to pursue **BS Computer Science**.  <br>I love building things with code, understanding how tech works, and constantly learning new tools.<br><br>When I’m not coding, you’ll find me cycling around the city, gaming, or leveling up my skills in life and tech.<br><br>- 🧠 Passionate about software development and creative problem-solving  <br>- 🌐 Learning web development (HTML, CSS, JavaScript) and exploring Python  <br>- 🛠️ Tools I use: VS Code, GitHub, Sublime Text, SPCK Editor (Android)  <br>- 🎯 My goal: To become a smart, dependable, and future-ready CS professional
+I'm Jared, a Grade 12 TVL-ICT student from Iloilo, Philippines, on track to pursue **BS Computer Science**.  <br>I love building things with code, understanding how tech works, and constantly learning new tools.<br><br>When I’m not coding, you’ll find me cycling around the city, gaming, or leveling up my skills in life and tech.<br><br>- 🧠 Passionate about software development and creative problem-solving  <br>- 🌐 Learning web development (HTML, CSS, JavaScript) and exploring Python  <br>- 🛠️ Tools I use: VS Code, GitHub, Sublime Text, SPCK Editor (Android)  <br>- 🎯 My goal: To become a smart, dependable, and future-ready CS professional

 ## 🌐 Socials: